Education and qualifications:

 How do you feel about winning the Jean Venables Medal for newly qualified Engineering Technicians?

-I’m absolutely ecstatic is all I can say.
+When I won I was absolutely ecstatic, is all I can say.
 Never did I think I would be nominated for such an award, let alone win!
 After my review my two professional reviewers were very kind with their feedback and told me they had put me forward for the medal.
 When I found out I had made it to the final, whatever the outcome, I was overwhelmed that I had made it that far.
-The final involved another interview with ICE Standard Panellists.
+The final involved another interview with ICE standard panellists.
 At the time I was working on a very interesting project at Center Parcs, Elveden Forest, and I was excited to be able to present on this at the interview.
 I was told that it was my enthusiasm and dedication to the ‘extra-curricular’ work I do that brought me out on top.
-I really have to thank Morrish again for allowing me to be part of such an interesting project.
+I really have to thank Morrish again for allowing me to have been part of such an interesting project.

 What are your future goals?

 My current goal is to obtain the highest grade on my MSc course, and enjoy Denmark as much as possible!
 Beyond the degree, I am still unsure whether I want to continue to pursue the self-employed route, or to aim for a great graduate position.
 Time will tell, but I am very content with where I am and still very happy I have chosen such a highly challenging yet rewarding career path.